sahityajain123/ansible_PowerVS_config/README.md

-this repository is a project repository to keep ansible automation for rise.
+this repository is a project repository to keep ansible automation for creation of HANA and NW filesystems.
+This also contains prepareos_sles module..which setup Power system LPAR for HANA and NW.

-make sure the variable file is placed in /root/variable_file.txt on both NW and HANA LPARs.
-Content should be like below.
+To run this automation, make sure the variable file is placed in /root/variable_file.txt on both NW and HANA LPARs.
+Content should be as shown below, where we capture WWNs for disk, counts of disk for each filesystems.
+Names  will be used for vg and lv creation and paths are mount points.
 ```
-sahitya-suse-15:~ # cat variable_file.txt
+# cat variable_file.txt
 disks_configuration: {'counts': [2,2,1], 'names': [data,log,shared], 'paths': [/hana/data,/hana/log,/hana/shared], 'disks_wwn': [600507681082018bc8000000000057e4,600507681082018bc8000000000057e5,600507681082018bc8000000000057e6,600507681082018bc8000000000057e7,600507681082018bc8000000000057e8]}
-sahitya-suse-15:~ #
+#
 ```
 To call ansible playbook do